tonympt/student-project-eco-tips-front/eco-tips/README.md

 Of course !
 If you are very involved in the ecological theme and like this application you can create and propose your own Eco-Tips !

 Its realy simple you just have to fill out a form and an admin will check this, if the card you created is great you will see it implemented to the  collection of Eco Tips

+Not enough ?
+Once the eco-tips is done you can share it with the other members of the site, and if you get lucky it will be displayed on the home page.

+## How to initialize the project

+Again its very simple :

+- create `.env` file with the `.env.example` to check how to fill it
+- open the terminal and go to the project folder
+- type : `yarn` to install all the dependencies
+- then type : `yarn dev` to launch the project
+- Enjoy

+last thing, if you want to have the full Eco-Tips experience and get the news on the homepage you cant just go to this link : <https://cors-anywhere.herokuapp.com> and click on the button `request a temporary acces to the demo server`